ericbarnes/php-quick-profiler-for-codeigniter/README.markdown

 2. Copy the files from the download to the corresponding directories in your
    application directory.
 Make sure you don't overwrite any of your own files
    if you've customized them.
-You may need to create the plugins directory
+You may need to create the helpers directory
    under application.
    > config      => system/application/config
    > libraries   => system/application/libraries
-   > plugins     => system/application/plugins
+   > helpers     => system/helpers/plugins

 3. Once that's done, anywhere you enable the profiler using
    `$this->output->enable_profiler(TRUE)`, you should see the new profiler